johnha881/AWS-Projects/EventBridge-InProgress/README.md

 ## Cost Optimization

-Use Cloudwatch Alarms to be alerted to unwanted actions which would increase cost.
+Use CloudWatch Alarms to be alerted to unwanted actions which would increase cost.

 ### EventBridge